forestgrape/coronavirus/index.md

   - [Infector Distribution](./spread_analyses.md#infector-distribution): 20% of infected were responsible for 80% of the infected cases detected by the contact tracing in Hong Kong.
   - Section on [Pre-symptomatic Infectors](./spread_analyses.md#pre-symptomatic-infectors) in work
 - 6.11.
 Renamed ~~"Monitor Failure"~~ to [Estimates Out of Bounds](./monitor_and_control.md#detect-estimates-out-of-bounds).
 Case numbers are case numbers and not estimates.
     > Mainly I was shocked by the very steep increase of deaths and still am [analyses in work].
-I spent/d a lot of time learning to analyse from different view points and to estimate unbiased (regardless whether liked).
+I spent/d a lot of time learning to analyse from different view points and to estimate unbiasedly (regardless whether liked).
 - 5./6.11.
 Updates in [Spread Analyses](./spread_analyses.md) in online work:
     * Evidence for super-spreader events at large scale sporting events with spectators.
 Evidence: 1) players are more frequently infected in regions with spectators and 2) there seem to be increased infection rates in the stadiums catchment areas.
       > Not proven yet but evidence strong enough that risk regions should **stop allowing large scale events** even with protection measures.
 As of 4./5.11. there still seem to be football matches with many thousand spectators.